strobelightprojects/Task-Manager-C--/README.md

 # Overview
 I created this project to test my ability to use CPP.
-This project is a task manager that allows the user to add remove and view task that they have created.
+This project is a task manager that allows the user to add remove and view tasks that they have created.
 It uses a menu loop to do these things.
-I wanted to be able to save and load task from a file but was not able to do so to expand the useabilty of the project.
-Overall my purposewas to test what I could create in CPP and to learn more by completing a project.
+I wanted to be able to save and load tasks from a file but was not able to do so to expand the useability of the project.
+Overall my purpose was to test what I could create in CPP and to learn more by completing a project.

 # Development Environment